Who needs to be gluten free?

 The low-FODMAP diet – which stands for fermentable oligosaccharides, disaccharides, monosaccharides and polyols – is being evaluated for some patients.

-“It eliminates those problematic carbs and it has shown some effectiveness,” Dr. Klein said.
-“You have to avoid things like onions, garlic, apples, milk, ice cream, soft cheese and blackberries (but not other berries).
+“It eliminates those problematic carbs, and it has shown some effectiveness,” Klein said.
+“You must avoid things like onions, garlic, apples, milk, ice cream, soft cheese and blackberries (but not other berries).
 It’s a strange mix.”

 Why, all of a sudden, do so many people say they need to be gluten-free?
 Is it a growing problem or just a fad?